Fixed An Update is Required to Use Cellular Data on this iPhone

 Solution 6: Reset Network Settings

-When it comes to network-oriented errors, resetting network settings can help to some extent.
-However, it removes all the saved Wi-Fi passwords, VPNs, APNs, and Cellular settings. follow the below steps,
+Regarding network-oriented errors, resetting network settings can help to some extent.
+However, it removes all the saved Wi-Fi passwords, VPNs, APNs, and Cellular settings.
+Follow the steps below,

-Step #3: Lastly, tap “Reset” > “Reset Network Settings” > Enter your iPhone Lock passcode and Try after Reboot once.
+1. Select “Reset Network Settings” > Enter your iPhone Lock passcode and Try after rebooting once.
 This Process won’t erase other important settings, Media, Messages, and more.

 Solution 7: Reset All Settings